fcitx/fcitx5-skk/README.md

  - extra-cmake-modules
  - gettext

-You can specify the skk dictionary path by -DSKK_DEFAULT_PATH=path_you_want
+You can specify the skk dictionary path by -DSKK_PATH=path_you_want

-By default it's /usr/share/skk/SKK-JISYO.L
+By default it's /usr/share/skk/

 ## Installation